fortinet-fortisoar/solution-pack-lost-or-stolen-device-response/README.md

     **Warning:** After deployment, this Solution Pack installs or upgrades the stated list of connectors.
 3. Playbook Collection(s)
-    - 02 - Use Case - Lost or Stolen Device Response (4): Following is a list of playbooks under “02 - Use Case - Lost or Stolen Device Response” solution pack.
+    - 02 - Use Case - Lost or Stolen Device Response (2):

     **SN**|**Playbook Name**|**Description**|
     | :- | :- | :- |